HQU-gxy/template-documentation/Template.md

 *(Low priority)* A python expression.
 It's a string.
 We could use [AST](https://docs.python.org/3/library/ast.html) to parse it.

+A simple [`eval`](https://python-reference.readthedocs.io/en/latest/docs/functions/eval.html) could do it...

 #### Database

 ##### The easy way

-Hard code the columns...
+Hard code the `Series`...
 Even easier, we get all of the variables from API.
 (If there's such API)

 ##### The hard way